oluwatobi1/Codematic-JSE/README.md

 *  **URL Params**

-   _If URL params exist, specify them in accordance with name mentioned in URL section.
-Separate into optional and required.
-Document data constraints._
+   _URL params are, specified in accordance with 0the name mentioned in URL section._

    **Required:**